 P&S R.R.’s Hopper Cars

 Above is a typical example of the rib sided two bay cars.
-For a long time after the P&S was using 100 ton cars to send off to other railroads for various power plants, the West Penn Power plant at Reesedale continued to use the smaller cars.
+After the P&S started using 100 ton cars which were send to other railroads for various power plants, the West Penn Power plant at Reesedale continued to use the smaller cars for years.

-P&S 100 tonner 1000 is rather odd, no logo, obviously in very new condition, perhaps not even in service yet!
+P&S 100 ton car is rather odd, has no logo, obviously in very new condition, perhaps not even in service yet.

 After G&W took over the P&S in the 1990’s the PSR reporting marks were born.
 Freddy Shook caught this PSR era car loading at the small loader north of Kittanning.